MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 4. Update any [query-based suites](create-a-test-plan.md) that you copied to use the new area and iteration paths.

-5. Specify a build in the destination test plan if you have cloned automated test cases.
+5. Specify a build in the destination test plan if you cloned automated test cases.